chenxxzhe/gulp-art-template/README.md

 # gulp-art-template4
-A plugin for Gulp that parses art-template template files
+A plugin for Gulp that parses art-template template files, forked from https://github.com/zqjimlove/gulp-art-template

 ## install